sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.6.md

 }}}
 {{attachment:tikz_arrow.png}}

+Of course, conversion to pdf format necessitates `pdflatex` or `lualatex`.
+If `lualatex` is available it uses it in preference to `pdflatex` because it handles better the very big pictures in terms of memory limits.

-One can provide a local filename to save to, or convert the image to other format (using pdftocairo or imagemagick):
+One can provide a local filename to save to, or convert the image to other formats (using pdftocairo or imagemagick external packages):
 {{{
 sage: path_to_file = t.pdf('file.pdf') # when providing a filename, it just saves the file locally, does not open in a viewer
 sage: path_to_file = t.png() # conversion to png